Particle Systems arising from an anti-ferromagnetic Ising model: Introduction

 \subsection{Scaling Limits and Scaling Windows}

-Here, we heuristically describe the concepts of scaling limit and scaling window.
-More specific information regarding scaling windows for the dimer model on the Fisher lattice, can be found in Section \ref{sec:no2}.

 The scaling limit of grid-based models is a subtle concept and we make no attempt to define it rigorously.
 Informally, we can think of the {\it scaling limit} as the limiting measure of some measure when sending the lattice spacing to zero.
-For a two-dimensional lattice (e.g. $\mathbb{Z}^2$), the vertical and horizontal lattice spacings need not be sent to zero at the same rate.
-For example, Donsker's scaling of a simple symmetric one dimensional random walk has different vertical and horizontal scalings (by considering the trajectory of the walk on a diagonal grid).
 For many statistical models, scaling limits are only non-trivial provided that the model is at {\it criticality}.
 In this context, criticality refers to the correlation length, defined in (\ref{intro:def:corlength}), being infinite.
 See \cite{fro:92} for discussions regarding criticality and \cite{sch:00} for the underlying philosophy of scaling limits of statistical mechanical models.

-The concept of the scaling window is equally as subtle as the concept of the scaling limit.
-In this case, we do provide a watertight mathematical definition for the particle model (see Section \ref{sec:no2}) as it is one of the main aspects of this paper.
+The concept of the scaling window is as subtle as the concept of the scaling limit.
+In this case, we do provide the probability space for the particle model under the scaling window (see Section \ref{sec:no2}).
 Roughly speaking, a {\it scaling window} is the limiting measure of some measure when sending the lattice spacing to zero while simultaneously sending a certain parameter to zero.
-Similar to a scaling limit, the choice of the re-scaling is important in guaranteeing non-trivial behavior.
-This choice usually involves having constant density of some observable in the scaling window.
-For example, we could choose the scaling window so that the density of particles is constant along any arbitrary horizontal line.

-Contrary to the scaling limit, the scaling window preserves microscopic behavior of the discrete model, which means that the scaling window is non-trivial regardless of whether the model is critical.
-In particular, the scaling window of a critical model is still critical.
-Indeed, the scaling window of a critical model can only be achieved if the model has two (or more) parameters.
-This is a consequence of criticality being a relationship between the available parameters.
+Contrary to the scaling limit, the scaling window preserves microscopic behavior of the discrete model which means that the scaling window is non-trivial regardless of whether the model is critical.